idaholab/TMAP8/doc/content/verification_and_validation/ver-1b.md

 The flux as given by [eq:flux] is compared with values calculated by TMAP8.
 The diffusivity, D, and the initial concentration, $C_0$, were both taken as unity, and the distance, $x$, was taken as 0.5 in this comparison.
-TMAP8 initially under predicts but the results match well subsequently.
+TMAP8 initially underpredicts but the results match well subsequently.
 Comparison results are shown in [ver-1b_comparison_flux] with a root mean square percentage error of RMSPE = 6.03 %.
 The error is calculated for $t \geq 10$ s due to infinite value at small $t$.